DaiNguyenCHQ/internal-CHQ-N4L-BE/README.md

 5. NOTE FOR DEV:
   - `docker compose up -d mongodb rabbitmq` to start these dependency services
   - on source code: run `npm i` then `npm run dev`

+6.
+  - frontend will be exposed on domain: http://ui.todo.com
+  - backend will be exposed on domain: http://api.todo.com